 Different Types of Wallabies, their Habitat and How They Co-Exist with Others

 There are about 30 different species of wallabies.
 Similar to the possums, wallabies don’t have a distinct biological group, which means they fall into several broad categories.
 Typical types like Agile wallaby, Black wallaby and Red-necked wallaby, are more closely related to kangaroos, and they have a lot common of physical characteristics, except of course for the size.
-These wallabies are commonly found in the southern states of Australia.

 The smallest of them of them is the tammar wallaby and Parma wallaby, with the former commonly found in southwestern Australia and its adjacent islands, and the latter in New South Wales.
 Both species have heads and bodies around 20 inches long, with their tails a little longer.
 Tammar wallabies are distinct for their ability to drink salt water.

-Like kangaroos, they’re widely distributed across Australia, especially in remote places, rugged and heavily timbered areas.
 Generally, they prefer to live in the forest, rather than semi-arid planes.
 Kangaroos prefer to dwell on the latter, as it’s suitable for their leaner, larger and more flat-footed feet.